Americans

+History

+The original Indigenous population came to what is now the United States from Siberia via the Bering Strait.
+For thousands of years prior to European colonization, Native American tribes had been established in what is now the United States.
+Estimates for their pre-contact population, range from 3 million to 12 million, living in over 600 distinct societies.
+Indigenous languages and cultures differed by region.
+European colonization of what is now the United States began in the 16th century after the Spanish conquest of Mexico, with the failed Spanish Narváez expedition in the southwestern territories in 1527.
+The next to arrive in North America were the French, followed by the Dutch and finally the British who each settled in different parts of North America.
+Early interactions between European settlers and Indigenous peoples were often amicable; however by the 1630s, as the number of settlers grew as well as increased self-sufficiency, colonists encroached further upon Indigenous lands and imposed Christianity and their culture upon Native peoples.
+The impact of the European colonization was catastrophic on the Native population, as they introduced diseases, such as smallpox, syphilis, and influenza, that decimated many Native American populations.

 Racial and ethnic groups

 The United States is a diverse country, both racially and ethnically.
 Six races are officially recognized by the United States Census Bureau for statistical purposes: Alaska Native and American Indian, Asian, Black or African American, Native Hawaiian and Other Pacific Islander, White, and people of two or more races.
 "Some other race" is also an option in the census and other surveys.

 The United States Census Bureau also classifies Americans as "Hispanic or Latino" and "Not Hispanic or Latino", which identifies Hispanic and Latino Americans as a racially diverse ethnicity that comprises the largest minority group in the nation.